divyaaa1812/se_project_react/README.md

 ## Technologies Used

-React JS, Mock server DB setup
+React JS, Express and Mango DB for backend

 ## Links